 This can be off-putting to many, and without a plan and routine to get things done, you may not reach the finish line.
 You can always enlist the help of someone who has the experience, so you can get the job done.

 Being a franchisor means being able to delegate work and have your franchisees manage the day to day running of the business.
 The franchisees have bought into the business because they are ambitious and want to succeed, but they aren’t able to do this with someone breathing down their neck all the time.
 Sure, you will need to be there to make some of the big decisions, but if letting go and putting trust in your franchisees is not something that you feel that you would be able to do, then franchising might not be the right step to make.

 When you have a standalone business, it is easy to swap products in and out, try new marketing initiatives, or even complete a whole rebranding.
 But when you have a handful or even dozens of franchisees across your business, a lot more consideration, time, and planning is involved.
 It doesn’t make sense for one outlet to have different products and promotions from another, as this confuses and loses the trust of your customers.

 While your business model will be in place, it is likely that your franchisees may need some hand holding while they get up and running – especially if it is their first time running a business.
 If you are someone that lacks patience and empathy, then this may be a struggle.

 Stepping into the world of franchising can be highly advantageous when done in the right way.
-If you feel that you will be okay with losing your autonomy and becoming more hands off, while still being there to support your franchisees, then it might just be the right step to make.
+If you feel that you will be okay with the abovementioned disadvantages of a franchise, which include losing your autonomy and becoming more hands off, while still being there to support your franchisees, then it might just be the right step to make.